URAmiRBin/shady-balls/README.md

 Some complex shaders even use more advanced properties like IOR (index of refraction) for translucent objects.

-So in general shaders have two types of data:
+So in general shaders use two types of data:

-1. The material which is the properties or variables that they need.
+1. The **material** which is the properties or variables that they need.
-2. The position of a pixel, this is the data that the shader knows for itself and it doesn't need to be feed into.
+2. The **position** of a pixel, this is the data that the shader knows for itself and it doesn't need to be feed into.
+This is the data that shaders knows on its' own.

 So each pixel knows its' position and it's material and the shader runs on each pixel (this is not just a simple foreach, it's parallel) and outputs a color, this is the color we see in our game.